learning-zone/azure-basics/README.md

 #### Q. What are Azure Blueprints, and how do they assist in application governance?
 #### Q. How can you secure applications hosted in Azure?
 #### Q. What is Azure Event Grid, and how does it support event-driven architectures?
+#### Q. What is the Azure Well-Architected Framework, and what are its main pillars?
+#### Q. Can you explain the principles of designing high-availability architectures in Azure?
+#### Q. How would you design a multi-tier architecture in Azure?
+#### Q. What considerations are important for a secure Azure architecture?
+#### Q. How do you implement disaster recovery solutions in Azure?
+#### Q. What is the role of Azure Traffic Manager in designing global applications?
+#### Q. How would you use Azure Application Gateway for web application architecture?
+#### Q. What are some best practices for managing costs in an Azure architecture?
+#### Q. How do you ensure scalability and performance in Azure architectures?
+#### Q. Can you explain the difference between vertical scaling and horizontal scaling in Azure?
+#### Q. What is Azure Service Fabric, and how is it used in microservices architecture?
+#### Q. How would you design a data lake architecture using Azure services?
+#### Q. What is the role of Azure Kubernetes Service (AKS) in a containerized architecture?
+#### Q. How do you integrate Azure DevOps into an Azure architecture?
+#### Q. What is Azure API Management, and how does it fit into an overall architecture?
+#### Q. How would you design a serverless architecture using Azure Functions and Logic Apps?
+#### Q. What are the key considerations for a hybrid cloud architecture in Azure?
+#### Q. How do you implement monitoring and logging in an Azure architecture?
+#### Q. What is the Azure Architecture Center, and how can it help in designing solutions?
+#### Q. How would you use Azure Blueprints to standardize and automate deployments?
+#### Q. What are Azure Resource Manager (ARM) templates, and how do they support infrastructure as code?
+#### Q. How would you design a secure networking architecture using Azure Virtual Network (VNet)?
+#### Q. What are some strategies for optimizing the performance of an Azure architecture?
+#### Q. How do you handle data governance and compliance in Azure?
+#### Q. What are some key aspects of designing a cost-effective architecture in Azure?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>